tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Infra/AWS Cloud Resource Provisioning.md

 CLI allows you to automate actions on services with scripts.

 > [!Warning]
-> Do not provide full privileges to
+> Do not provide full privileges to AWS CLI
 ### AWS Software Development Kits